MRCIEU/CNN-Synth-cancer-detection-using-deep-transfer-learning-and-data-synthesis/README.txt

 ## 📥 Data Access

 Test data for this study:
-- Proteomics for the selected proteins given in the the list
+- Proteomics for the selected proteins given in the list

 ## 🧪 Setup